Work Study Program

 Cleary University participates in a federal government work-study program.
 Work-study programs provide jobs for undergraduate and graduate students who have financial need, allow students to earn wages to help pay educational expenses and help students gain much needed experience.

 Work-study wages are dependent upon the type of work and skill level needed for the position, and the current year funding level at the University.
-Current wages for the 2011-2012 academic year are $7.40 per hour for on-campus work-study students and $8.00 per hour for off-campus work-study students.
+Current wages for the 2015-2016 academic year are $8.15 per hour.
 Students may earn up to $350 per term, working between 15 and 20 hours per week and taking at least 12 credits per term.
 Combined earnings along with the grant could accumulate to the equivalent of one Cleary undergraduate course.